Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

 A JSON object indicating whether an error occurred during the process, along with the associated message.
-If successful, it also returns a reference for the project, which you should store for future updates or retrievals.
+If successful, it also returns a reference for the webhook, which you should store for future updates or retrievals.

 ## DELETE webhooks-delete

-Delete a webhook record if the provided reference or endpoint does match one of the webhooks in your account.
+It deletes a webhook record if the provided reference or endpoint does match one of the webhooks in your account.

 ```shell
 curl --request "DELETE" \